 Grange do not undertake any automated decision making or profiling which has a legal or significant effect on you and therefore this right is not relevant.
 We will tell you if this position changes.

-If you’d like to talk to us about your rights, you can contact us.
-Alternatively, if you want to raise a complaint about our processing of your data or would like to seek an independent view, you can contact the Information Commissioner using the contact details provided at the start of this notice.
+If you’d like to talk to us about your rights, or report a concern about our processing of your data, you can contact us.
+Alternatively, if you want to seek an independent view, or report a complaint once we have had the opportunity to respond to you, you can contact the Information Commissioner using the contact details provided at the start of this notice.

 Website Privacy and Cookies